The Magic of Superposition: A Survey on Simultaneous Transmission Based Wireless Systems: Multiple Access

 \acrshort{cpnf} is a relaying and network coding method that is based on the simultaneous transmission of signals.
 The objective of the \acrshort{cpnf} is to efficiently transfer the messages of multiple sources to a receiver with the help of multiple relays.
 In essence, \acrshort{cpnf} transfers a function of the source messages to each relay by exploiting the superposition property.
 The relays are unable to decode the individual messages since each of them obtains a single function that contains multiple messages (unknown parameters).
 The relays forward their functions to the receiver and the receiver can reconstruct the individual messages by solving the functions for the unknown parameters.
 Contrary to other network coding algorithms, the communication phase between the sources and the relays takes place at the same time slot and the bandwidth in \acrshort{cpnf}, hence it offers efficiency on the spectrum and latency.

 Compute-and-forward multiple access (\acrshort{cfma}) is inspired by the \acrshort{cpnf} and instead of relaying the messages, it enables direct access to the channel by exploiting the superposition property.
 The \acrshort{cfma} is proposed in~\cite{Zhu2017a} by Zhu and Gastpar for the networks that two users aim to access to a single receiver.
 The main idea behind \acrshort{cfma} is based on the same coding and decoding structure as the \acrshort{cpnf} which yields a function of the messages at the receiver.
 However, two users directly communicate towards a receiver without multiple relays.
 Two functions are required at the receiver to solve the messages.
 For this reason, \acrshort{cfma} also uses successive cancellation decoding to obtain the coefficients of the second function.
 The authors also examine the more than two users scenario in~\cite{Zhu2017a} and low density parity check (\acrshort{ldpc}) coded \acrshort{cfma} is considered in~\cite{Sula2017} and~\cite{Sula2019}.

+In conclusion, CDMA and NOMA methods accept the interference of multiple users in their nature.
+However, the methods still aim to reconstruct each signal at the receiver by using another distinguishing factor such as signal power or code.
+In TBMA and CFMA, signal superposition is purely accepted in order to improve bandwidth and time efficiency.
+Major drawbacks such as imperfect channel knowledge or synchronization prevents TBMA and CFMA from successful implementations.
+Although signal superposition can bring mass scalability to a multiple access schemes, it requires error free hardware to be applicable.
 In the following section, multiple antenna techniques that benefit from the simultaneous transmission are presented.